evaevangelisti/plotter/README.md

 # Plotter

-A package for plotting data with Matplotlib.
+A Python package for consistent Matplotlib plots